Apart from vitamins, certain ectoparasitic drugs and mineral complexes most drugs for veterinary use are prescription only medicine.

 Pet shops cannot sell veterinary drugs, and wholesale distribution companies can only supply other wholesalers or pharmacies.

 Some vitamins, iron complexes and ectoparasitic drugs are available from dealers authorised by the Danish Medicines Agency to market these specific compounds.

 Registration made by the veterinarian and by the pharmacy:

-Since mid-2000, any use or handing out of prescription-only drugs for food or fur producing animals – including medicated feeding stuffs, sera and vaccines – must be recorded by the veterinarian and reported to an official register called VetStat.
-Likewise, pharmacies must report to VetStat on handing out prescription-only drugs, and feed-mills on handing out licensed food containing prescription-only drugs and coccidiostatic drugs.
+Since mid-2000, any use or distribution of POM for food or fur animals – including medicated feed, sera and vaccines – must be recorded by the veterinarian and reported to an official register called VetStat.
+Likewise, pharmacies must report to VetStat on distribution of POM, and feed-mills on distribution medicated feed.